pennyl67/openminted-guidelines/guidelines_for_providers_of_ancillary_resources/recommended_schema_for_lexicalconceptual_resources.md

 The following table presents mandatory and recommended elements for annotation resources; these have been selected so as to help

-* identify the resource and provide information about it: resourceIdentifier, resourceName, version, description, contactPerson, contactEmail, contactGroup, landingPage
+* identify the resource and provide information about it (e.g. identifier, name, version)
-* describe the legal terms for using the resource: licence or rightsStatement, nonStandardLicenceName and nonStandardLicenceTermsURL
+* describe the legal terms for using the resource (e.g. licence or rightsStatement)
-* encode  technical features that are useful for achieving interoperability by tools and services: dataFormat, language,  metalanguage, lexicalConceptualResourcetype, mediaType, relationType, relatedResource
+* encode  technical features that are useful for achieving interoperability by tools and services (e.g. dataFormat, language,  metalanguage)
-* give access to the contents: distributionMedium, distributionLocation
+* give access to the contents (e.g. distributionMedium, distributionLocation)
-* classify the resource along a variety of criteria that end-users can apply for locating resources of interest for their research: contentTypes, domain
+* classify the resource along a variety of criteria that end-users can apply for locating resources of interest for their research (e.g. contentTypes, domain)
-* contribute to attribution, citation and reproducibility of research processes and outputs: resourceCreator, mustBeCitedWith.
+* contribute to attribution, citation and reproducibility of research processes and outputs (resourceCreator, mustBeCitedWith).

 | OMTD-SHARE element | Usage |
 | --- | --- |